Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet

 \subsection{Gravitational structure when vertically resolved}

 We have modelled a range of atmosphere mass fractions $f_a$, including scenarios where the atmosphere comprises a substantial fraction of the total planet mass.
 It is expected from Newton's Shell Theorem that gravity $g(r)=GM(r)/r^2$ varies as a function of radial distance $r$.
-A component of this function declines for larger radial distances ($\propto1/r^2$), which is partially offset by the $\propto M(r)$ component increases with $r$ as more mass is enclosed within each atmosphere layer.
+A component of this function declines for larger radial distances ($\propto1/r^2$), which is partially offset as the $\propto M(r)$ component increases with $r$ as more mass is enclosed within each atmosphere layer.
 Additional downward attraction from a growing $M(r)$ component will act to increase the photospheric gravity $g_p$ compared to the first-order $1/r^2$ scaling, and thus decrease the scale height $H_p$ of the atmosphere probed by transmission spectroscopy.
 Potential outcomes from the competition between these components are demonstrated in Figure~\ref{fig:atmosphere}.
 Now, we empirically compare the outcome of these competing effects across different atmosphere mass fraction regimes.

 The top panel (a) of Figure~\ref{fig:gravity} plots the photospheric gravity $g_p$ versus surface gravity $g_s$ for all strongly-converged cases with core fractions $f_c=0.325$.
 The x-axis serves as coordinate of planet mass which is independent of $f_a$.
-Points are coloured by atmosphere mass fraction $f_a$.
-All points lie above the black $g_p=g_s$ line because gravity at the photosphere is less than that at the surface.
-However, noting the logarithmically scaled y-axes, photospheric gravity can be decrease to values below $\sim\sfrac{1}{10}^\mathrm{th}$ or even $\sim\sfrac{1}{100}^\mathrm{th}$ of the surface gravity$g_s$, highlighting the importance of considering a radially-variant gravity.
+Shaded regions are coloured by atmosphere mass fraction $f_a$, which all lie above the black $g_p=g_s$ line because gravity at the photosphere is less than that at the surface.
+However, noting the logarithmically scaled y-axes, photospheric gravity can decrease to values below $\sim\sfrac{1}{10}^\mathrm{th}$ or even $\sim\sfrac{1}{100}^\mathrm{th}$ of the surface gravity$g_s$, highlighting the importance of considering a radially-variant gravity.

 To identify these specific behaviours, the middle panel (b) of Figure~\ref{fig:gravity} plots the ratio of $g_s/g_p$.
 Deviation from the $g_p=g_s$ end-member is not a linear function of $f_a$ because of competition between the $M(r)$ and $1/r^2$ components.
 The most massive $f_a$ generally tend closer to the $g_p=g_s$ regime because the additional mass of vapour encompassed by the photosphere leads to $M(R_p)$ being substantially larger than $M(R_s)$, outcompeting the effect of $R_p>>R_s$.
 On the other hand, some less-massive atmospheres also tend closely towards the $g_p=g_s$ limit because their surface pressures are small, so $R_p/R_s\approx 1$.